 This was not information provided by a source to a journalist like John would usually have.

-We had to file this was a separate FOIA.
+We had to file, this was a separate FOIA.

 So this was a separate FOIA.

-Years to get this information.
+We had to fight years, years to get this information.

-And now that we have it and we've we're starting to put the pieces together, reporters like John are putting these pieces together after they've been reporting on it for years as well.
+And now that we have it and we're starting to put the pieces together, reporters like John are putting these pieces together after they've been reporting on it for years as well.

 You're starting to see how we got to the point where Bob Mueller's team was even assembled.